akrck02/Bubble-UI/CONTRIBUTING.md

     }
   </pre>

-  The modules will be check by Akstrap team and uploaded to the official server.
+  The modules will be check by Bubble team and uploaded to the official server.
  </p>

 <h3> 1.2 - Testing module issues</h3>